Introduction to Mulching

 When to Apply Mulch: Spring vs. Fall

-- Spring: Apply mulch in early spring to prepare soil for the growing season, protect roots, and suppress early weed growth.
+- Spring: Apply mulch to create a new mulched space and prepare soil for the growing season.
+This helps retain moisture and suppress early weed growth.

-- Fall: Mulch in autumn to insulate plant roots from winter cold and replenish nutrients for the next growing season.
+- Fall: Mulch in autumn to insulate plant roots, prevent soil erosion, and provide essential nutrients for the following season.

 How Thick Should Your Mulch Layer Be?

-The ideal thickness for mulch is 2–4 inches.
-A thinner layer may fail to provide benefits, while overly thick mulch can trap moisture, leading to root rot.
-Leave space around plant stems to prevent diseases.
+A 2–4 inch layer is recommended.
+Applying mulch too thinly may not provide full benefits, while overly thick mulch can retain excess moisture, causing root rot.
+Always leave space around plant stems to prevent disease.

 Mulching for Specific Garden Areas